 - Remove by gouging or grinding

-- Rework affected area
+- Rework the affected area

 - Replace cracked components